Penn Forest Township, Pennsylvania

 Penn Forest Township is a township in Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.
 The population was 9,581 at the 2010 census, up from 5,439 at the 2000 census.

 Geography

 The township is the largest by area in Carbon County, occupying a sizable portion of the eastern side of the county.
 According to the United States Census Bureau, the township has a total area of 193.9 sqkm, of which 191.2 sqkm is land and 2.7 sqkm, or 1.40%, is water.

-It is drained by the Lehigh River, which meanders along Penn Forest's western border through the Lehigh Gorge.
+The township is drained by the Lehigh River, which meanders along Penn Forest's western border through the Lehigh Gorge.
 Mud Run, a tributary of the Lehigh, forms the northern border of the township.
 Its villages include Christmans, Christmansville, and Meckesville, and its census-designated places are Albrightsville (also in Kidder Township), Indian Mountain Lake (also in Monroe County), and Towamensing Trails.
-A small portion of Hickory Run State Park is in the north along Mud Run.
+A large portion of Hickory Run State Park is located within the township.